Skip to main content

 For Faculty

-The Summer Session 2023 courses will be offered to matriculated SSU students and non-matriculated students (including students from other colleges/universities and junior college students).
+The Summer Session 2024 courses will be offered to matriculated SSU students and non-matriculated students (including students from other colleges/universities, junior college students, and degree-seeking SEIE students).
 These include internships, special topics, in-person, online, and hybrid courses.

 Faculty Pay